gobuffalo/docs/templates/docs/installation.md

 <%= title("Installation with GoFish") %>

-[GoFish](https://gofi.sh/index.html) is a cross-platform systems package manager, that works across Windows, macOS and Linux.
+[GoFish](https://gofi.sh/index.html) is a cross-platform systems package manager, that works across Windows, MacOSX and Linux.

 After you have GoFish [installed](https://gofi.sh/index.html#install), you can very simply install Buffalo: